 2. Class Participation.
-Three items make up the class participation grade:
+Two items make up the class participation grade:

 a.
 Attendance and Participation.
-You must keep up with the readings and lectures, attend all synchronous class sessions, and participate during discussions and case-related activities.
+You must keep up with the readings, attend all in-class sessions, and participate during discussions, case-related activities, and class exercises.
 If you are unable to attend a class, you should advise the instructor in advance.